choww/vim-header/README.md

 ==========
 Easily adds brief author info and license headers

-This form of vim-header will create a header with the following format:
+This fork of vim-header will create a header with the following format:
 ```
 /**
-* @author:Carmen Chow <carmenchow@protonmail.com>
+ * @author: Carmen Chow <carmenchow@protonmail.com>
  * @date:   2018-06-05 17:53:30
  * @lastModifiedBy:   Carmen Chow <carmenchow@protonmail.com>
  * @lastModifiedTime: 2018-06-05 17:53:36
  */
 ```

 Table of Contents